 If you want a spot above the crowds and out of the way you could also take the stairs leading up to the train station on Main Street.
 You can watch the parade from the platform (see photo below).

 Now if you want to experience the parade in a reserved seating area (normally in front of the train station) you can book a dining package.
-Not every parade has this option, but the “Magic Happens” parade offers a delicious lunch at the Plaza Inn.
-You reserve a time to eat lunch and then you get a voucher for later to go watch the second parade from the reserved viewing area.
+This option is not always offered.
+If available you reserve a time to eat and then you get a voucher to watch the parade from the reserved viewing area.
 The reserved area is roped off for dining package guests only.
 But the viewing area is first come first serve, so you still want to arrive 30-45 minutes before the parade starts to get the best spot.
-I will be doing the dining package in a few weeks.
-I will share my full review and more details in a blog post soon!
-To check reservations or book your dining package click here or call 714-781-DINE.
+The current dining package for “Magic Happens” details can be found here.

 The parade is normally shown twice a day.
 Check the entertainment guide or look in the Disneyland app under entertainment to find the times.
 And depending upon the time of year the first parade will be in daylight and the second parade showing will be night time.
 Keep that in mind if you have a preference.

-Use mobile ordering to get food.
+Mobile order while you wait.
 Once you find your seat hop in the Disneyland app and order some food or snacks.
 Once you’ve placed your order send just one person from your party to get the food while the others save your spot.
 Plus picking up food in the mobile order line is fast and easy.
-And now you can eat while you wait for the parade to begin.
+Then you can eat while you wait for the parade to begin.
 For more tips on mobile ordering and the locations that offer this service read here.

 My last piece of advice is put your phone down and enjoy the parade.
 Often we want to record to remember the show or to watch again.
 But how often do we actually watch it again?
 You can go online and view them after your trip on YouTube.
 I suggest that you just watch the show and be in the moment!
 Capture a few shots for your memory book but soak it all in the moment passes so quickly!